hike: Larch Mountain Crater

 Hike through the ancient volcanic crater of Larch Mountain that now contains old-growth forest and boggy meadows, and cap it off with a short walk up the former shield plug to views of five Cascade peaks.

 From the large parking lot at the top of Larch Mountain, take the side trail to Sherrard Point for views of Mount Hood and Jefferson to the south, and Mount Adams, Rainier and St. Helens to the north.
 Then begin the forested loop hike by heading downhill on the Larch Mountain trail.
-At 1.7 miles, turn onto the Multnomah Spur Trail for 0.2 miles and the junction with the Multnomah Creek Way Trail, which goes through the former crater on Larch Mountain and the source of the springs that become Multnomah Creek (and eventually Multnomah Falls).
-To close the loop, turn right on the Oneonta Trail, one of the quietest sections of trails in the area.
+At 1.7 miles, turn right onto the Multnomah Creek Way Trail and continue for 0.2 miles to the junction with the Multnomah Spur Trail.
+Stay to the left.
+The trail on the right is the continuation of the Multnomah Creek Way Trail, which goes through the former crater on Larch Mountain and the source of the springs that become Multnomah Creek (and eventually Multnomah Falls).
+Continue on the Multnomah Spur Trail for about 0.8 miles to a junction with the Oneonta Trail.
+Turn right here and continue for about 2.2 miles.
+This is one of the quietest sections of trails in the area.
 The Oneonta Trail ends at Larch Mountain Road.
 Continue on the road for 0.3 miles back to the trailhead.